aapoalas/denonomicon/static/contents/types/pointers.md

 ## Dangling pointers

+Concurrent access to buffers is "sus at best" but not doing anything with a buffer is also a recipe for disaster by way of dangling pointers.

 Before Deno 1.31 it was possible to create dangling pointers when a pointer object created from a buffer was used as a parameter without ensuring that the buffer did not get garbage collected.